aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 There is no mistake so great as that of being always right.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

 ### Let's play! 🎮